KankakeeCommunityCollege/recover-newsroom/_drafts/summerfall-2022-lifelong-learning-options.md

 video_link:
 press_release: false
 ---
-The Kankakee Community College Lifelong Learning Institute is offering a series of video lectures led by renowned faculty at various U.S. colleges and universities.

 The Lifelong Learning Institute offers affordable, high-quality, non-credit classes that take place in an environment that fosters participation.
 These video lectures are pre-recorded and played during the class session.
 These classes are open to people ages 50 and older.
 Sessions vary from a few hours to several meetings.
 Prices also vary, and many of the classes are $20 or less. &nbsp;&nbsp;

 &nbsp;